metayeti/YABS.js/README.md

 ## Features

-- Amusingly simple to use: drop `build.js` into your project, describe your build with `build.json` and run your build with `node build`
+- Stupid simple to use: drop `build.js` into your project, describe your build with `build.json` and run your build with `node build`
+- Script minification and bundling
 - Can prepend info headers (with copyright and such) to compiled scripts
-- Script bundling
 - Preprocessor superpowers
+- Build events
 - Batch building
-- Build events
 - [And more!](/HOWTO.md)

 ## Reference